WiringPi/WiringPi/README.md

   [`final_source_2.50`](https://github.com/WiringPi/WiringPi/tree/final_official_2.50) tag.
 * The default `master` branch contains code that has been written since version 2.5 to provide support for newer hardware as well as new features.

+:information_source:️ Since 2024, [GC2](https://github.com/GrazerComputerClub) has taken over maintenance of the project, supporting new OS versions as well as current hardware generations.
+We are dedicated to keeping the arguably best-performing GPIO Library for Raspberry Pi running smoothly.
+We strive to do our best, but please note that this is a community effort, and we cannot provide any guarantees or take responsibility for implementing specific features you may need.

 ## Debug